hapijs/glue/API.md

     + If `server.cache` is specified, Glue will parse the entry and replace any prototype function field (eg. `engine`) specified as string by calling `require()` with that string.
   * `connections` - an array of connection options objects that are mapped to calls of [server.connection([options])](http://hapijs.com/api#serverconnectionoptions)
   * `registrations` - an array of objects holding entries to register with [server.register(plugin, [options], callback)](http://hapijs.com/api#serverregisterplugins-options-callback).
 Each object has two fields that map directly to the `server.register` named parameters:
-    + `plugin` - Glue will parse the entry and replace any plugin function field specified as a string by calling `require()` with that string.
+    + `plugin` - Glue will parse the entry and replace any plugin function field specified as a string by calling `require()` with that string or just put a plugin function to register it.
 The array form of this parameter accepted by `server.register()` is not allowed; use multiple registration objects instead.
     + `options` - optional option object passed to `server.register()`.
 + `options` - an object having
   * `relativeTo` - a file-system path string that is used to resolve loading modules with `require`.
 Used in `server.cache` and `registrations[].plugin`